MichaelsPlayground/TalkToYourIcodeSlixCard/icode_slix_command_overview.md

 mode is password protected the EAS password has to be first transmitted with the SET PASSWORD command.

-**This is a permanent = unchangeable setting !**
+**This is a permanent = irrevocable setting !**

 ## EAS Alarm (Command code = A5h)

 If the EAS mode is enabled, the EAS sequence is returned from the ICODE SLIX IC.
 If the EAS mode is disabled the ICODE SLIX IC remains silent.

+If the *Option Flag* is 0/false, EAS will be password protected, if the *Option Flag* is
 ## Password Protect EAS or AFI (Command code = A6h)

 The PASSWORD PROTECT EAS/AFI command enables the password protection for EAS and/or AFI if the EAS/AFI password is first transmitted with the SET PASSWORD command.

-If the *Option Flag* is 0/false, EAS will be password protected, if the *Option Flag* is 1/true, AFI will be password protected.
+1/true, AFI will be password protected.

+After an activation you can write to AFI or EAS after a successfully "set password" run.

-**Once the EAS/AFI password protection is enabled, it is not possible to change back to unprotected EAS and/or AFI.**
+**Once the EAS/AFI password protection is enabled, it is not possible to change back to unprotected EAS and/or AFI writing.**

 ##